falcosecurity/libs/proposals/20210818-driver-semver.md

 Since the last point of the plan changes the module name, consumers having said infrastructure will have to make these changes before upgrading to a libscap version implementing that point.
-We might devise a plan to smooth the transition (e.g. allow building the probe under both names for a while).
+We might devise a plan to smooth the transition (e.g. allow building the driver under both names for a while).